jeancf/etcetera/README.md

 ## Features ##

-* Strictly define locations where files can be managed by etc
+* Strictly define locations where files can be managed by Etcetera
 * Select which files to manage
 * Commit changes to a managed file with associated note
 * Revert changes by selecting a previous commit